Events Centre Information

 Welcome to the events centre information library.
-Here, you will find additional resources on this proposed project.
-Have a question?
-Read the questions and answers supplied below or email us at firstname.lastname@example.org
+Here, you will find resources on this project.

 - Phase 1 Study (pdf)

 - Preliminary Geotechnical and Environmental Assessment of Potential Event Centre Development Site - 1 Port Drive (pdf)

 - Transportation Feasibility Study - 1 Port Drive (pdf)

 - Sanitary Sewer/Road Design Study - 1 Port Drive (pdf)

 - Proposed Timeline (pdf)

 - Ernst & Young - Nanaimo Events Centre Business Plan Operating Assumptions Analysis (pdf)

 - Nanaimo Events Centre - Draft Business Plan (pdf)